marilius12/taxes/pages/basics-of-taxation.md

 - **Territorial tax**
   - only local-sourced income is taxed (ex: employment, corporate, rental income, etc. earned locally)
-    - NOTE: if you live and work in a country, your labor is considered local-sourced regardless of where your clients are located
   - foreign-sourced income is exempt (ex: dividends, interest, rental income, etc. from abroad)
   - ex: Panama, Costa Rica, Georgia, Thailand, Philippines, Singapore, Hong Kong, Malaysia, etc.
 - **Residence-based tax**
-  - worldwide income from all sources, local and foreign, is taxed if individual (or corporation) is as a **tax resident** of the country
+  - worldwide income from all sources, local and foreign, is taxed
-    - NOTE: if you live in a western country and open an offshore bank account in a tax haven like Cayman Islands, the interest you earn will still be taxable in your home country; if you fail to report this income, you are likely committing tax fraud and may face penalties (ex: FBAR)
   - ex: most of the world including Americas, Europe, Asia, etc. with a few exceptions
 - **Citizenship-based tax**
-  - certain income is taxed even if you are not a tax resident in the country and/or are a tax resident elsewhere
+  - worldwide income of both resident and non-resident citizens is taxed
-  - ex: US, Myanmar, Hungary, Eritrea
+  - ex: US (including green card holders), Eritrea, Myanmar, Tajikistan, Hungary
 - **Remittance-based tax**
   - certain income is not taxed until remitted in the country (or not taxed at all if remitted after X year/s)
   - ex: Gibraltar, Singapore, Malta, UK, Thailand